 Miguel Méndez

-How switching from httpx to aiohttp resolved my networking errors
+How switching from httpx to aiohttp resolved my httpx read errors and networking issues

 Over the past couple of weeks, I encountered a tricky bug while working on a computer vision application.
 After spending time troubleshooting, I decide to write this post since it might help other people to avoid the same issue.